 On your phone, download the Voice Recorder app.
 In ‘Settings’, select ‘Recording quality’ and choose the highest value available.
 Then just hit the red record button before our interview.
 You can then send me that file through the ‘Share’ function within the app, or from your phone’s file system.

-Finally, to ensure we get the best sound at your end, it’d be great to take some basic steps to improve the acoustics of the room you’ll be in.
+To ensure we get the best sound at your end, it’d be great to take some basic steps to improve the acoustics of the room you’ll be in.
 Here are some tips for that:

 - choose your most cluttered and softly-furnished room to record the podcast in.
 The ideal would be a closet full of coats, whereas the worst room would be a glass office, so however close you can get to the former scenario, the better!